ftclausen/ftclausen.github.io/_posts/2020-05-03-induction.markdown

 a_i = 6(n-1) - 53
 $$

-So if we make our close form the RHS and our recurrence _with the closed form plugged in_ our LHS we get (with the first line being a reminder of above)
+So if we make our close form the LHS and our recurrence _with the closed form plugged in_ our HHS we get (with the first line being a reminder of above)

 $$